Tired of waiting for asylum in southern Mexico, thousands of migrants march north

 “I was trying to do the right thing, and waited and waited with all my papers, and they never helped me,” she said.
 “So I decided to join the caravan out of fear.”

-Castillo is among several thousand migrants who, desperate for work, fleeing poverty and violence, decided to march out of the border city of Tapachula on Saturday.
-National Guard forces tried to stop them, but the contingent pushed through.
-They were continuing their trek Sunday, hoping to eventually reach Mexico City.
+Castillo is one of several thousand migrants who, desperate for work and fleeing poverty and violence, decided to march out of the border city of Tapachula on Saturday.
+Mexico’s National Guard forces tried to stop them, but the contingent pushed through.
+They continued their trek Sunday, hoping to eventually reach Mexico City.

-The migrant caravan is made made up of Central American migrants, as well as some Haitians, many of whom say they have been stuck in legal limbo, waiting for asylum applications to be processed for as long as a year.
+The caravan is made up of Central American migrants, as well as some Haitians, many of whom say they have been stuck in legal limbo, waiting for asylum applications to be processed for as long as a year.
 Under Mexican law, migrants who file a claim in Tapachula must stay there until their claims are processed.

 “I just want to be somewhere where I can work and my kids can be safe,” Castillo said.
 “Whether it is Mexico or the United States, I don’t care.”